-Find out about the different types of edible salt and how to use to use them.
+Find out about the types of salt for cooking and how to use to use them.

 Salt is valued not only for being an essential mineral for human survival, but as an excellent flavour enhancer capable of transforming dishes and elevating flavours.